Here’s How to Create a Lead Generation Funnel That Actually Works

 At this point, the lead has a basic awareness of your product or service, and he or she has demonstrated some level of intrigue by asking for more information.
 At this stage, it’s very important to recognize and respond to that attention.

 Depending on your product or service, you’ll need to develop an action plan that will inform and educate your leads in this stage.
-A range of content can be used, including blog posts, ebooks, landing pages, and videos.
+A range of content can be used, including articles, ebooks, infographics, landing pages, social media posts, email newsletters, and videos.